Repayment Plan Eligibility and Application Information:

 IBR is available for most Federal Family Education Loan Program (FFELP) and Federal Direct Loan Program (FDLP) loans.
 Private loans, Federal Parent PLUS Loans, defaulted loans, and Federal Consolidation Loans containing prior Federal Parent PLUS Loans are not eligible.

-IBR caps monthly payments at 15% of your discretionary income (or, if married filing jointly, 15% of your combined discretionary income).
-Under an IBR plan, your loans may be eligible for forgiveness after you make the equivalent of 25 years of qualifying payments (please note that your term may be longer than 25 years if you defer payments at any time).
-You must have a partial financial hardship (PFH) to qualify for this plan.
-The PFH period lasts for 12 months and must be renewed annually by submitting updated income documentation and family size.
+Your monthly payment amount on IBR is calculated using your adjusted gross income, family size, and total indebtedness.
+Under an IBR plan, your loans may be eligible for forgiveness after you make the equivalent of 20 or 25 (depending on your loan terms) years of qualifying payments (please note that your term may be longer than 25 years if you defer payments at any time).
+Each year your loans are on the IBR Plan, you will be asked to renew and recalculate your monthly payment amount by submitting your current income documentation and family size.

 To calculate your estimated monthly payment on IBR, click here.